The View Grandstand at Silverstone: Location, Seat Plan, Images

 It is set back a little way from the track because of the large gravel trap that is on the outside of Abbey.
 The gravel trap is there to slow down any cars in case they go off track at the end of the fast straight.

 This is exactly what happened to Zhou Guanya at the start of the 2022 British Grand Prix.
-Just after the lights went green contact between Pierre Gasly and George Russell made George’s front wheel clip the back of Guanyu’s car.
-This immediately flipped Zhou upside-down and he skidded down the rest of the straight on his halo, at high speed, before tumbling through the gravel trap on the outside of Abbey.
-He launched over the tyre barrier and came to rest against the catch fencing right in front of The View grandstand.
+He flipped upside down, launched over the tyre barrier and came to rest against the catch fencing right in front of The View grandstand.

 Not only did the people in the grandstand have a scarily close encounter with his tumbling car, they also got a showering of gravel as his car careened towards them.
 A close call for everyone involved, but the high catch fencing did its job and Zhou walked away unscathed.